fabriciocolombo/delphi-rest-client-api/README.markdown

 ## Samples

-All code below assume you have dropped the RestClient component on a form or data module.
+Note that all code below assume you have installed the component in your IDE and dropped the RestClient component on a form or data module, but of course you can also create the component directly in your code.

 - **GET**